XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-js.md

 3. Copy the contents of the [send-xrp.html](_code-samples/build-a-wallet/js/src/send-xrp/send-xrp.html) file to your send-xrp.html file.
 The provided HTML code includes three input fields for the destination address, amount, and destination tag, each with their corresponding labels.

 4. Now that we have the HTML code, let's add the JavaScript code.
-In helpers folder, add a new file named submit-transaction.js and copy the code written below to the file.
+In the `helpers` folder, create a new file named `submit-transaction.js` and copy the code written below to the file.

 {{ include_code("_code-samples/build-a-wallet/js/src/helpers/submit-transaction.js", language="js") }}